 - Use water based diffusers in an open room where animals can freely leave if the scent is bothering them (minimize usage to 3-4 drops)

-- Vomiting, excessive panting, depression, diarrhea, rashes, drooling, tremors can be a sign of toxicity
+- Stop administering oils if your cat is vomiting, excessive panting, depression, diarrhea, rashes, drooling, tremors.
+These can all be signs of toxicity

 - Issues will be noticed between 20-30 minutes after diffusing a new oil

 - Stop diffusing, ventilate the room if your animal experiences adverse reactions

 - If significant, visit vet.
 If topical exposure try to remove as much off of cat as possible.